 Are guns too easy to get?

 You might think it is easy to buy a gun if you’ve never done so.
 There are 23 thousand firearms regulations.
 Most of these restrictions have no effect on violent crime.
 The reason is that 99 percent of criminals get their firearms illegally.
-Passing another gun law doesn’t change the behavior of criminals, and criminals are the ones who commit violent crime.
+Passing another gun law doesn’t change the behavior of criminals, and criminals are the ones who commit violent crimes.

 If you think it is easy for an honest citizen to buy a gun, then I encourage you to try and buy one in California or New Jersey.
-Criminals don’t have to wait for a 10 day waiting period or a one-gun-a month delay.
+Criminals don’t have to wait for a 10 day waiting period or a one-gun-a-month delay.
 It can take you months to buy a gun legally, while a criminal gets a new gun in an hour on the street.
 Gun laws don’t stop criminal behavior.

 Does a firearm in your home put you at greater risk, or does it make you safer?